-The Business and each 20% or greater owner must certify in good faith to all of the below by initialing next to each one:

-- \\\\\ Current economic uncertainty makes this loan request necessary to support the ongoing operations of the Applicant. - The funds will be used to retain workers and maintain payroll or make mortgage payments, lease payments, and utility payments; I understand that if the funds are used for unauthorized purposes, the federal government may pursue criminal fraud charges. - Documentation verifying the number of full-time equivalent employees on payroll as well as the dollar amounts of payroll costs, covered mortgage interest payments, covered rent payments, and covered utilities for the eight week period following this loan will be provided to the lender. - Loan forgiveness will be provided for the sum of documented payroll costs, covered mortgage interest payments, covered rent payments, and covered utilities.
-Due to likely high subscription, it is anticipated that not more than twenty-five percent (25%) of the forgiven amount may be for non-payroll costs. - \\\\\ During the period beginning on February 15, 2020 and ending on December 31, 2020, the Applicant has not and will not receive another loan under this program. - I further certify that the information provided in this application and the information that I have provided in all supporting documents and forms is true and accurate.
-I realize that knowingly making a false statement to obtain a guaranteed loan from SBA is punishable under 18 USC 1001 and 3571 by imprisonment of not more than five years and/or a fine of up to \$250,000; under 15 USC 645 by imprisonment of not more than two years and/or a fine of not more than \$5,000; and, if submitted to a Federally insured institution, under 18 USC 1014 by imprisonment of not more than thirty years and/or a fine of not more than \$1,000,000. - I acknowledge that the lender will calculate the eligible loan amount using tax documents I have submitted.
-I affirm that these tax documents are identical to those I submitted to the IRS.
-I also understand, acknowledge and agree that the Lender can share the tax information with SBA's authorized representatives, including authorized representatives of the SBA Office of Inspector General, for the purpose of compliance with SBA Loan Program Requirements and all SBA reviews.

-Signature of Authorized Representative of Business
+The authorized representative of the Applicant must certify in good faith to o all of the below by initialing next to each one: The Applicant was in operation on February 15, 2020 and had encontractors, as reported on Form(s) 1099-MISC. mployees for whom it paid salaries and payroll taxes or paid independent Current economic uncertainty makes this loan request necessary y to support the ongoing operations of the Applicant. make mortgage interest payments, lease payments, and utility payments derstand that if the funds are knowingly used for unauthorized purposes charges of fraud. fying the number of full-time equivalent employees on the Applicant's nortgage interest payments, covered rent payments, and covered utilities I understand that loan forgiveness will be provided for the su covered rent payments, and covered utilities, and not more than am of documented payroll costs, covered mortgage interest payments a 25% of the forgiven amount may be for non-payroll costs.
+During the period beginning on February 15, 2020 and ending o loan under the Paycheck Protection Program. on December 31, 2020, the Applicant has not and will not receive another forms is true and accurate in all material respects.
+I understand from SBA is punishable under the law, including under 18 USC fine of up to \$250,000; under 15 USC 645 by imprisonment of ation and the information provided in all supporting documents and d that knowingly making a false statement to obtain a guaranteed loan C 1001 and 3571 by imprisonment of not more than five years and/or a not more than two years and/or a fine of not more than \$5,000; and, if 4 by imprisonment of not more than thirty years and/or a fine of not acknowledge and agree that the Lender can share any tax info loan amount using required documents submitted.
+I understand, ormation that I have provided with SBA's authorized representatives, Inspector General, for the purpose of compliance with SBA Loan Signature of Authorized Representative of Applicant Date Print Name Title